derekmichaelwright/dblogr/content/agdata/crops_usa/index.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Crop Production USA"
+title = "USA Crop Production"
 subtitle = "Graphs for crop production in the USA with USDA data" summary  = "Graphs for crop production in the USA with USDA data" tags = [ "agData", "Regions" ]